-Crown rot is an important disease in stubble retained cereal intensive cropping systems.
+Crown rot, the most important soil-borne disease of cereals in Victoria, is an important disease in stubble-retained cereal-intensive cropping systems.
 Yield losses from crown rot are greater in season with a dry finish, compared to those with a wet spring.
-During seasons with below average rainfall crown rot causes whiteheads to develop in wheat crops resulting in yield losses of -5 to >20%.
-Yield losses in durum wheat are much greater than in bread wheat and can be more than 50 per cent.
+During seasons with below average rainfall crown rot causes whiteheads to develop in wheat crops resulting in yield losses of 5 to >20%.
+In very wet conditions such as 2022, fusarium head blight can occur when spores splash into the heads, however, this is uncommon in Victoria.
+Yield losses in durum wheat are much greater than in bread wheat and can be more than 50%.

 What to Look For

-The symptoms of crown rot are most obvious on wheat plants close to maturity when they pre-maturely form white heads, also known as dead heads.
-The deadheads are either empty or partially filled with shrivelled grain.
-Affected plants may be scattered across a paddock or occur in patches.
+The symptoms of crown rot are most obvious on wheat plants close to maturity when diseased plants pre-maturely form white heads, also known as dead heads.
+The whiteheads are either empty or partially filled with shrivelled grain.
+Affected plants may be scattered across a paddock or occur in patches, often close to trees.
 In addition to causing white heads, the fungus may also cause a seedling blight which can result in either pre- or post-emergent death.
 Plants affected by crown rot may be stunted and produce fewer tillers.

 Disease symptoms on the base of plants include honey brown discolouration of the crown, lower leaf sheaths and tillers.